 Moving into the 21st century, Gamma Delta Omega continues its commitment to Alpha Kappa Alpha’s International program.
-Presidents were ladies Sylvia E. Hill, Fannie M. Chamblis, Wendy Hunter, Saundra Copeland, Celestine Twitty, Julia Avery Muse, Eartha Garrett, Karen W. Colden; Dr. Aurelia Taylor Williams; LaEunice Brown is presently serving.
+Presidents were Sylvia E. Hill, Fannie M. Chamblis, Wendy Hunter, Saundra Copeland, Celestine Twitty, Julia Avery Muse, Eartha Garrett, Karen W. Colden, Dr. Aurelia Taylor Williams, LaEunice Brown, Dee Dee Jones, and Tanya Weaver.
 The new millennium ushered in the technology age with chapters having websites, Regional and International officers communicating electronically, and members doing the same, using the internet liberally.
 In fact, on August 20, 2011, with the technical efforts of Dr. Aurelia T. Williams, Gamma Delta Omega was the first chapter to communicate through online streaming video with the International Standards Chairman, Joyce Henderson.

 The Sorority’s 100th birthday was celebrated in its birthplace, Washington, D.C., at the 2008 International Conference, with Past International President Barbara A. McKinzie beginning the second term of her reign with the theme “Extraordinary Service Program (ESP) with emphasis on becoming more knowledgeable and understanding of our sorority documents.
 At the 2010 International Conference, the incoming International President, Carolyn House Stewart, JD, unveiled the new theme “Alpha Kappa Alpha’s Global Leadership Through Timeless Service Initiatives” with 2010-2014 programs requiring Alpha Kappa Alpha to work “SMART.”
 Each initiative is Strategic, Measurable, Attainable, Relevant and Transferable for enhanced impact.
 Gamma Delta Omega’s first undertaking at working ”SMART” was to form a charitable arm, Twenty Pearls, Inc., which will enable us to increase funding and render greater service to mankind.

-Gamma Delta Omega has had a busy 2016.
-In April the chapter served as one of the host chapters for the 63rd Mid-Atlantic Regional Conference held in Virginia Beach, Va.
-During the conference, our chapter won the regional award for our ASCEND program, led by our president, LaEunice Brown, was recognized as a Platinum supporter of our Educational Advancement Foundation and our former president, Dr. Aurelia T. Williams, won the Graduate Leadership Award.
-In May, we welcomed 16 new members affectionately referred to KustomMade and in September 2016, the chapter was recognized at our fall business meeting for having the largest chapter in attendance with 63 members present.
+Gamma Delta Omega had a busy 2016.
+In April the chapter served as one of the host chapters for the 63rd Mid-Atlantic Regional Conference held in Virginia Beach, VA.
+During the conference, our chapter won the regional award for our ASCEND program, led by our Vice President, LaEunice Brown.
+We were recognized as a Platinum supporter of our Educational Advancement Foundation Our President, Dr. Aurelia T. Williams, also won the Graduate Leadership Award.
+In May, we welcomed 16 new members affectionately referred to as KustomMade and in September 2016, the chapter was recognized at our fall business meeting for having the largest chapter in attendance with 63 members present.